Where to Pre-Order Marvel's Spider-Man 2 PS5 Console and Controller

-Marvel's Spider-Man 2 PS5 Console and DualSense Controller Are Available for Pre-Order Today
+Marvel's Spider-Man 2 PS5 Console Bundle and Controller Are Still Available to Preorder

 Marvel's Spider-Man 2 is poised to be one of the biggest PS5 games of 2023.
 Arriving in October, the game itself has been available to preorder since June.
 If you're excited for the new game, Sony also plans to release a themed PlayStation5 in September to celebrate the release.

-Preorders for Sony’s new limited-edition Spider-Man PlayStation 5 console and its matching accessories are available now.
+Preorders for Sony’s new limited-edition Spider-Man PlayStation 5 console and its matching accessories are still available at Walmart today.
 Marvel's Spider-Man 2 PS5 bundle includes a custom Spider-Man console and DualSense wireless controller with designs based on the Venom symbiote featured in the game.
 Spidey fans will also receive a digital copy of Insomniac Games’ highly anticipated Spider-Man 2 game once it arrives on October 20.

 Pre-order the new PS5 bundle including Marvel's Spider-Man 2 Limited Edition PS5 disc console, DualSense controller and a digital voucher for Marvel's Spider-Man 2.